39 Of The Top Braid Hairstyles

 buns-and-bling-braid-hairstyles

 This style has it all.
 Tiny French braids that flank a center part end in sweet buns at the crown.
 The rest of the hair flows freely.
-A glimmering band adorns the top of the head.
-This is a great braided style to wear even if you have short hair.

 Smoky Blond Braid Bun